ckw017/soda-hacks-2018/README.md

 # Features
 - Support for any language that Google translate supports
 - Text recognition and translation
-- A moderately intuitive and somewhat easy to use interface
+- Simple to use interface

 # Some screenshots: